photoprism/photoprism-docs/docs/developer-guide/code-quality.md

 !!! example ""
-    Simple, elegant solutions are [more effective](#effectiveness-efficiency), but they are harder to find than complex ones, and they require more time, which we too often believe to be unaffordable. — <cite>Niklaus Wirth, Feb 1985</cite>
+    Simple, elegant solutions are [more effective](#effectiveness-efficiency), but they are harder to find than complex ones, and they require more time, which we too often believe to be unaffordable. — <cite>Niklaus Wirth, [Communications of the ACM](https://dl.acm.org/doi/10.1145/2786.2789), 1985</cite>

 ## Effectiveness > Efficiency ##